 It is important to note that the mysterious inventor of Bitcoin does not run this cryptocurrency.
 In short, no one runs Bitcoin.
-Bitcoin is run collectively by the users who use the Bitcoin client, and any changes to the Bitcoin system have to be approved by the majority of users before they are implemented.
+Bitcoin is run collectively by the users who use the Bitcoin client.
+Any changes to the Bitcoin system have to be approved by the majority of users before they are implemented.

 What is a Bitcoin address?

 What is a Private Key?

-A private key is a secret code which allows the user to prove the ownership of their Bitcoins.
-Every Bitcoin address has a matching private key, which is saved in the wallet file of the person who owns the balance.
+A private key is a secret code that allows the user to prove the ownership of their Bitcoins.
+Every Bitcoin address has a matching private key, saved in the wallet file of the person who owns the balance.
 The private key is mathematically related to the Bitcoin address and is designed so that the Bitcoin address can be calculated from the private key, but, importantly, the same cannot be done in reverse.
 This means that if the owner loses their private key, the bitcoins at their public address will be inaccessible.